teamhanko/hanko/backend/docs/Config.md

 webauthn:
   ## timeout ##
   #
-  # Configures how long a WebAuthn request is valid and the user can confirm it.
+  # How long a WebAuthn request is valid and the user can confirm it.
 Value is in milliseconds.
   #
   # Default: 60000
   #